 - Zype strongly suggests using non-Flash creatives within your ad tags.
 Flash creatives are not compatible with Zype's HTML5 web player and support may become deprecated by native players within other OTT apps in the near future.

-Ad Tag Support by Device and Tag
+Ad Tag Support by Device, Ad Timing, and Tag Protocol

 Configuring an Ad Tag in Zype